 If you run an Airbnb business in the Greater London area, chances are you will be aware of the 90-day rule.
-If not, you need to be, as it has the potential to impact your rental.
-Here’s our basic guide about the 90-day limit in London.
+If not, you need to be, as it has the potential to impact your short stay rental.
+Here’s our basic guide about the 90-day annual limit in London.

-In January 2017, Airbnb introduced a new rule for hosts in the Greater London area that involved setting automatic limits for entire home listings to 90 nights per calendar year.
+In January 2017, new Airbnb rules were introduced for hosts in the Greater London area that involved setting automatic limits for entire home listings to 90 nights per calendar year.

 Unless you are able to confirm that you have the required permission to share your space more frequently or for a longer period of time – Airbnb now restricts the number of occupied nights per year to 90.
 What happens when you reach that limit?
 The platform automatically closes your property’s booking capacity until the end of the calendar year.
 Whether the occupied days are spread out over several months or in 90 consecutive days does not matter – the limit still applies.

 Currently, this rule only relates to properties in the Greater London area although there is discussion of extending it to other major cities.
-Those who ignore the rule can risk fines of up to £20,000.
+Property owners who ignore the rule can risk fines of up to £20,000.

 Where did the 90-day rule come from?

-Prior to the rule being implemented, homeowners were technically required to apply for planning permission in order to rent out their apartment or homes for short or vacation lets.
+Prior to the rule being implemented, London hosts were technically required to apply for planning permission in order to rent out their apartment or homes for short or vacation lets.

 What are your options?